geshan/geshan.github.com/posts/2020-09-27-agile-software-development.md

 > Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

-Then there are other principles discussing changes, delivery of software, collaboration, etc. So til now it still seems jumbled, right?
+Then there are other principles discussing changes, delivery of software, collaboration, etc. So until now it still seems jumbled, right?
 This is surely not something a five-year-old can comprehend in any way.
-Follow on to read the real thing, the over-simplified analogy.
+Follow on to read the over-simplified analogy.

 ## Agile software development analogy